ENux-Distro/ENux/README.md

 ### ENux 5.3.1
    - Fixed a major bug on the ENux Installer.
    - Welcome Linux 7.0.
 To celebrate the release of Linux 7.0 Stable, ENux has switched from Linux kernel 7.0.0-rc4-enux-enux to 7.0.0-enux kernel

+### ENux 5.3.2
+   - Added EPkgOS's epkg
+   - Improved the ENux Welcomer
+   - Fixed a major bug for UEFI systems

 ## Historic Versions of ENux